peterphan1101/Artificial_Intelligence_Projects/README.md

 4. **Mongo DB:** A NoSQL document database for storing unstructured data such as text, html, json and other files.
 Used for storing Form 10-Q and Form 10-K documents.
 5. **Facebook AI Similarity Search (FAISS):** A vector database store for storing and efficiently searching the vectors generated for documents using Open AI embedding model.
 6. **Streamlit:** A user experience framework for building and sharing AI model and data based applications.
-7. **Python-edgar and SEC Edgar API:** Python-edgar library is used for getting the 10-K and 10-Q documents from SEC EDGAR Datasource API.
+7. **Python-edgar and SEC Edgar API:** Libraries used for retrieving the 10-K and 10-Q documents from the SEC EDGAR data source API.
-8. **Ragas and LangSmith:** Frameworks used for evaluating Retrieval Augmented Generation (RAG) pipeline metrics evaluation.
+8. **Ragas and LangSmith:** Frameworks used for evaluating Retrieval Augmented Generation (RAG) pipeline metrics.

 ## System Design

-Please see system design documents included in /system_design/ folder.
+Please see the system design documents included in the /system_design/ folder.

 ## Installation

 To get started with the Financial Advisor using LLM applicaation, follow these steps:

-1. Clone the repository:
+1. Clone the Repository:

     ```
     git clone https://github.com/peterphan1101/Artificial_Intelligence_Projects.git

     ```

 2. Install the required Python packages: